colinsctsang/ContinuousDiffusionModel/README.md

 We use the dataset from https://github.com/IVRL/w2s.

 ## How to use
+Run `train.py` to train the model
-Run `train.py` to train the model and output the images
+Run `test.py` to use the trained model to output images

 ## Publication
 If you find this repository useful, please cite: